-Mike served in senior roles for Premier Christy Clark and her government between 2011 and 2013.
+Mike served in senior roles for Premier Christy Clark and her government between 2011 and 2013, then again in 2017 following the general election.
 He led Clark’s winning leadership campaign team in 2011, led her transition team, and served as Chief of Staff to the Premier, the most senior political appointee in the BC government.
 During his time as Chief of Staff, the BC Jobs Plan and BC LNG strategy were launched.

 He led the BC Liberal Party’s 2013 election campaign.
 With a great team, he helped build a campaign strategy that executed a come-from-behind victory, hailed as “stunning” and a “win for the ages” by Canadian news outlets.

-Previous experience included serving as a researcher for the United Native Nations, an Intern at BC’s Legislative Assembly in 1992, an assistant to Mayor Gordon Campbell at the City of Vancouver, and managing his successful leadership campaign for the BC Liberal Party in 1993.
+Previous experience included serving as a researcher for the United Native Nations, an Intern at BC’s Legislative Assembly in 1992, Special Assistant to Mayor Gordon Campbell at the City of Vancouver, and managing his successful leadership campaign for the BC Liberal Party in 1993.
 He served in the Premier’s Office under Campbell, and as Director of Communications to the Government Caucus.